MarcoPolo483/PubSec-Info-Assistant-by-Copilot/SECURITY.md

 ### How to Report

 1. **Email**: Send details to marco.polo483@protonmail.com
-2. **Subject Line**: "Security Vulnerability - PubSec Info Assistant"
+2. **Subject Line**: "Security Vulnerability - EVA Domain Assistant 2.0"
 3. **Include**:
    - Description of the vulnerability
    - Steps to reproduce